 - Sensitivity to stressful situations

-What Are The Symptoms of Alcohol Withdrawal That Occur During Detox
+What Are The Symptoms Of Alcohol Withdrawal That Occur During Detox?

 - Anxiety